Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/grants.md

 Optional:

-- `account` (Boolean) Object hierarchy to list priviliges on.
+- `account` (Boolean) Object hierarchy to list privileges on.
 The only valid value is: ACCOUNT.
 Setting this attribute lists all the account-level (i.e. global) privileges that have been granted to roles.
-- `object_name` (String) Name of object to list priviliges on
+- `object_name` (String) Name of object to list privileges on
-- `object_type` (String) Type of object to list priviliges on.
+- `object_type` (String) Type of object to list privileges on.

 <a id="nestedblock--grants_to"></a>